Sundance Trail Guest Ranch is located between Ben Delatour’s north fence line and Red Feather Lakes Road.

 5. If There Is Time after Requirements are filled, back to the Arena for a game of “Bareback Tag!”

-3. Show how to groom, pick out hooves, prepare a horse for a ride, and care for a horse after a ride.
+- Demonstrate how to groom a horse, including picking hooves and caring for a horse after a ride.

-5. Show how to saddle and bridle a horse.
+- Show how to properly saddle and bridle a horse.

-6. Demonstrate how to safely mount and ride a horse and how to safely dismount a horse after your ride.
+- Demonstrate how to safely mount and dismount a horse.

-7. On level ground, continuously do the following movements.
+- On level ground, continuously do the following movements after safely mounting the horse.
 Do them correctly, at ease, and in harmony with the horse:

 - Walk the horse in a straight line for 60 feet.

-- Make a half circle of not more than 16 feet in radius.
+- Walk the horse in a half circle of not more than 16 feet in radius.

-- Make a half circle of not more than 30 feet in radius at a jog or trot.
-(May be deferred at the wrangler/instructor’s discretion.)
+- Trot or jog the horse in a half circle of not more than 30 feet in radius.

 - Halt straight.